Sports Injury in Mt Sterling KY

-Shoulder and Arm Injuries in the Youth Baseball Player, A Chiropractors Perspective
+Shoulder and Arm Injuries in Youth Baseball Players, A Chiropractor's Perspective

-It is that time a year again, when the sun peaks out through the clouds and the kids are getting the gear ready to play baseball.
+It is that time of year again when the sun peaks out through the clouds and the kids are getting the gear ready to play baseball.
 It’s so fun to see the kids imitating the big league baseball players.
-Some of my best times in life was playing baseball and the relationships that are forged with it are unbeatable.
+Some of my best times in life were playing baseball and the relationships that are forged with it are unbeatable.

 This post goes through some of the finer details of what to prepare for this summer and how to prevent your child from getting injured.
-I see it every year, kids that are over doing it-not following their pitch counts and they end up injured.
-Their are some new recommendations out too.
-Major League Baseballs Pitching Guide as well as the American Sports Medicine Institute are coming out with some very forward suggestions that kids should follow and listen up…moms and dads and coaches should too.
+I see it every year, kids, that are overdoing it-not following their pitch counts, and they end up injured.
+There are some new recommendations out too.
+Major League Baseballs Pitching Guide, as well as the American Sports Medicine Institute, are coming out with some very forward suggestions that kids should follow and listen up to… Moms, dads, and coaches should too.
 Everyone should be well aware of the safety of the game, and more importantly the injuries that could happen as well.
 If you're experiencing a sports injury in Mt Sterling KY, our chiropractor can help.

-Parents should be looking out for their player as well.
+Parents should be looking out for their players as well.
 Watching him on the field you should be watching for fatigue and signs of distress with the shoulder.
 Consult with your player and be open and honest in telling him that his future is much brighter if he doesn’t have a chronic problem as he ages.
-Watch on the field specifically for grabbing of the elbow and of the neck; signs of grabbing or shaking of the arm or the shoulder are another indicator.
-Parents usually know the players normal routine, and if it varies in any way-this should raise a caution that the player is getting fatigued.
-Take some time on the next week and ask: “how’s the arm holding up?”
+Watch on the field specifically for grabbing off the elbow and of the neck; signs of grabbing or shaking of the arm or the shoulder are another indicator.
+Parents usually know the player's normal routine, and if it varies in any way-this should raise caution that the player is getting fatigued.
+Take some time the next week and ask: “how’s the arm holding up?”